olneyhymn/ulsterworldly.com/content/post/stained-glass-first-arp.md

 ---
 title: "Stained Glass and the Second Commandment"
-description: "Obituary for my great-great grandfather, a farmer and ARP ruling elder from Rock Hill, SC."
+description: "Stained glass representation of Jesus added to an ARP church building in 1911."
 date: 2022-09-15
-short: false
+short: true
 draft: false
 people:
  - Archibald Alexander Barron